 Aurora Water's monitoring program - far more extensive than required by law - demonstrates that the quality of the city's drinking water remains high and meets all federal and state drinking water standards.
 Each year, our dedicated team conducts more than 85,000 tests system wide.
-These tests confirmed that our city's tap water meets or exceeds all regulations set by the Safe Drinking Water Act.
-To safeguard your health, Aurora Water also tests for approximately 150 other contaminants that were not detected, and therefore are not included in the table of detected contaminants (see page 13).
-These include contaminants not yet regulated by the EPA.
+These tests confirm that our city's tap water meets or exceeds all regulations set by the Safe Drinking Water Act.
+To safeguard your health, Aurora Water tests for many other contaminants that are not regulated, and therefore are not included in the table of detected contaminants (see page 13).

-Tests on our water are conducted in our Quality Control Laboratory, which is certified by the Colorado Department of Public Health and Environment.
+Most tests on our water are conducted in our Quality Control Laboratory, which is certified by the Colorado Department of Public Health and Environment.
 Independent laboratories conduct other tests as necessary.